Lane Davies: Television roles

 Davies has appeared in lead or supporting roles in four short-lived comedies: Good & Evil, Woops!, The Crew, and The Mommies.
 He had appeared as a feature actor on a number of shows, including Married... with Children, Major Dad, Scrubs, Seinfeld, Just Shoot Me!, and Lois & Clark: The New Adventures of Superman, where he played a time-travelling sociopath named Tempus.
 He also had recurring roles on 3rd Rock from the Sun, The Practice, Coach, Complete Savages, The Nanny, Dallas (“The Ewing Blues” as Craig Gurney), The Golden Girls, Empty Nest and Ellen.

 Davies also played a role in the first Russian-American television crime drama, Russians in the City of Angels, also known as A Force of One, a new 12-part series that aired in Russia.
 Besides Lane, other American actors featured on the show included Eric Roberts, Gary Busey, and Sean Young as well as Russian stars such as acclaimed Russian filmmaker and actor Rodion Nahapetov, and Ekaterina Rednikova.

 Davies guest-starred in a 2011 episode of Good Luck Charlie, season 2, episode 5, "Duncans vs. Duncans", as Mr. Krump.
-He was seen most recently on "Supernatural" as Jack the Ripper.